rmiller715/Cybersecurity-Bootcamp-Project-1/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 Load balancers help ensure environment availability through distribution of incoming data to web servers.
-Jump boxes allow for more easy administration of multiple systems and provide an additional layer between outside and internal assets.
+Jump boxes allow for more easy administration of multiple systems and provide an additional layer between the outside and internal assets.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.
 - Filbeats watch for log directories or specific log files.